obonaventure/cnp3/book-2nd/principles/network.rst

    }

 Host `A` sends a packet towards `B`.
 When receiving this packet, `R1` learns that `A` is reachable via its `North` interface.
 Since it does not have an entry for destination `B` in its port-address table, it forwards the packet to both `R2` and `R3`.
 When `R2` receives the packet, it updates its own forwarding table and forward the packet to `C`.
 Since `C` is not the intended recipient, it simply discards the received packet.
 Node `R3` also received the packet.
-It learns that `A` is reachable via its `North` interface and broadcasts the packet to `R4` and `R5`. `R5` also updates its forwarding table and finally forwards it to destination `B`.`Let us now consider what happens when `B` sends a reply to `A`. `R5`  first learns that `A` is attached to its `South` port.
+It learns that `A` is reachable via its `North` interface and broadcasts the packet to `R4` and `R5`. `R5` also updates its forwarding table and finally forwards it to destination `B`.`Let us now consider what happens when `B` sends a reply to `A`. `R5`  first learns that `B` is attached to its `South` port.
 It then consults its port-address table and finds that `A` is reachable via its `North` interface.
 The packet is then forwarded hop-by-hop to `A` without any broadcasting.
 If `C` sends a packet to `B`, this packet will reach `R1` that contains a valid forwarding entry in its forwarding table.

 By inspecting the source and destination addresses of packets, network nodes can automatically derive their forwarding tables.
 As we will discuss later, this technique is used in Ethernet networks.
 Despite being widely used, it has two important drawbacks.
 First, packets sent to unknown destinations are broadcasted in the network even if the destination is not attached to the network.
 Consider the transmission of ten packets destined to `Z` in the network above.
 When a node receives a packet towards this destination, it can only broadcast the packet.
 Since `Z` is not attached to the network, no node will ever receive a packet whose source is `Z` to update its forwarding table.
 The second and more important problem is that few networks have a tree-shaped topology.
 It is interesting to analyze what happens when a port-address table is used in a network that contains a cycle.
 Consider the simple network shown below with a single host.